ReTweetDevOps/Tweet-Bot/README.md

 # Tweet-Bot
-a tweet bot is made which is going to tweet, retweet , like and comment on particulars.
+> A twitter bot is made which is going to tweet, retweet , like and comment on particulars, using JAVA